-How much do you love big cars?
-A 4 x 4 vehicle is a big vehicle.
-It is a vehicle in which the engine powers all four wheels equally.
+Do you love big cars?
+A Four-wheel drive is a big vehicle with an engine that powers all four wheels equally.
 This is unlike the rear-wheel drive or the front-wheel drive.
 The unique thing about 4 x 4 vehicles is that they are built for the off-road.
 You see these vehicles scaling steep hills or driving in muddy waters.

 The best thing about today’s lesson is that we will cover how to draw a 4 x 4 vehicle in very simple steps.
 All you have to do is follow our instructions carefully.